Comic strip syndication: Consolidation and changing times (1960s and 1970s)

+By the fall of 1977, 300 American syndicates, large and small, were distributing 10,000 features with combined sales of $100 million a year.

 In February 1978, the Washington Star Syndicate was sold (along with its parent company) to Time Inc. A little more than a year later, the Universal Press Syndicate acquired the Star Syndicate from the remaining assets of the Washington Star Company.

 In May 1978 Scripps merged United Feature Syndicate and the Newspaper Enterprise Association to form United Media Enterprises.

 Although the Washington Post Writers Group was formed in 1973, it didn't begin syndicating comic strips until 1980 with Berkeley Breathed's popular strip Bloom County.

 Further consolidation and upheaval (1980s–1990s)

 The 1980s was a period of consolidation and upheaval in the syndicated comics strip business.
 In 1983, Rupert Murdoch's News Corporation purchased the Field Newspaper Syndicate, renaming it News America Syndicate (NAS) in 1984.

 In 1986, the Register and Tribune Syndicate was sold to Hearst and King Features for $4.3 million.
 Late in that year, the Chicago Tribune estimated that the country's top three comic strip syndicates were Hearst's King Features, Scripps' United Media, and News Corp's NAS.
 In late December of that same year, Hearst bought NAS (which the company renamed North America Syndicate).
 The pending sale of NAS (which was first reported in October 1986), prompted NAS president Richard S. Newcombe to leave the company in January 1987 and, using financial backing from London-based publisher Robert Maxwell, form Creators Syndicate before the close of the NAS sale.

 Creators Syndicate originated on February 13, 1987.
 Within a month, Creators Syndicate acquired the syndication rights to the worldwide comic strip B.C., and a few months after that acquired the syndication rights to the cartoon works of Herblock.
 Creators became one of the few successful independent syndicates founded since the 1930s; it was also the first syndicate to allow cartoonists ownership rights to their work.

 By this point (mid-1987), the top syndicates, by number of features, ranked as follows: